Top 5 Lightweight CRMs for LinkedIn

 You've spent hours building your LinkedIn network, meticulously connecting with potential clients and carefully crafting thoughtful messages.
 But now you're drowning in a sea of conversations, losing track of hot leads, and missing follow-up opportunities.
 Your LinkedIn inbox has become a black hole where potential deals go to die.

-"Salesforce is overkill for us, and HubSpot's free version lacks what we need," as one frustrated user put it.
+"I end up juggling spreadsheets, notes, and reminders, and half the time I lose track of who I've followed up with," as one frustrated professional put it.
 You need something that strikes the perfect balance—powerful enough to organize your LinkedIn prospecting efforts, but not so complex that you need a certification just to use it.

 A lightweight CRM could be exactly what you're looking for.
 But with dozens of options available, how do you choose the right one specifically for your LinkedIn workflow?